jdoleary/Spellmasons/TasksBackburner.md

     - Should it work diagonally?
   - Slay the Spire style chests
   - Make board bigger for more players?
   - Two stage levels?
-Pull a level to reveal a portal
+Pull a lever to reveal a portal
     - trap doors?
 Environmental interactions
       - Blow up a square to make it lava
   - Only start timelimit if 2 of 3 players have ended their turn